pressureless/paper_md/papers/Pipeline/pipeline.md

 ## Camera Setup and Parameterization
 We consider a sparse camera array composed of $n$ cameras covering a complete 360-degree field of view; see Figure 1.
 In a preprocess, we estimate the camera calibration parameters (extrinsic and intrinsic) with standard calibration techniques [@zhang2000flexible] and bundle adjustment, and then radially undistort the images.
 ❤: first
-In an ideal setup, the cameras lie on a circle of radius $r$, and the camera intrinsic calibration matrix can be written
+In an ideal setup, the cameras lie on <span class="def:r">a circle of radius $r$</span>, and the camera intrinsic calibration matrix can be written

 ``` iheartla